-I have worked on python a lot as almost all the projects I have done are in python but for algorithm coding have been using C++ from my 12th standard as it was my optional subject in 12th.
+I have worked on python a lot as almost all the projects I have done are in python but for algorithms, coding has been using C++ since my 12th standard as it was my optional subject in 12th.

 • What are the advantages of pandas over lists?

 I explained about the functions which come along with pandas data frame which make it much more powerful and fast.